Gokultcr/data-analysis/README.md

 # Covid-data-analysis
-Basic data analysis and visualization techniques are applied on Covid-19 data set (Kerala).
+Basic data analysis and visualization techniques are applied on Covid-19 dataset (Kerala).
 After pre-prcoessing and analysis few of the machine-learning algorithms are applied.
 The data set contains different features like:
 * Patients district
 * Age